Walsh Whiskey to split in two after dispute with Italian partner

 Co Carlow-based Walsh Whiskey has announced it is to split the business after a dispute with part-owner Illva Saronna about its future.

 Illva Saronno, an Italian drinks giant whose products include Tia Maria, invested €25 million in Walsh Whiskey for a 50 per cent stake in the business in 2013.
-However, Walsh Whiskey said on Friday that following a disagreement between the two partners, a decision has been made to seperate the existing drinks brands business from the distillery.
+However, Walsh Whiskey said on Friday that as “the Irish and Italian directors differ on how to develop the combined business into the future”, a decision has been made to seperate the existing drinks brands business from the distillery.

 Illva Saronno will take full ownership of the distillery, which is to be renamed “Royal Oak Distillery”.